18F/handbook/_pages/how-we-work/agreements.md

 - [FITARA Review](https://drive.google.com/drive/folders/1mkCzj55hm7f3GRSSUsH9hhlSXkf0-1f9): TTS complies with FITARA and follows the [TTS Policy and Process for GSA Chief Information Officer FITARA Review](https://docs.google.com/document/d/1sO8cE3eyTclOkwnxNTMG5dg2qhP3AmJesGobM1m_LQw/edit).

-## How do I get an IAA or MOU completed?
+- [Economy Act Determination](https://docs.google.com/document/d/1NwbUTG33JdntuXGFA0qpQZa1KpbGrvCN5ueTOMZafLY/edit): For agreements citing the Economy Act as the statutory authority, an Economy Act Determination must be signed by the requesting agency.

+## Timeline

 Follow the steps below.
-The process largely depends on how quickly the client provides the required information; you complete a statement of work; and the Office of General Counsel (OGC) reviews the agreement.
+The process largely depends on how quickly the client provides the required information, you complete a statement of work, and the Office of General Counsel (OGC) reviews the agreement.
 Some agreements can take as few as 10 days, while others take up to 90 days.

 ### Program Responsibilities